TheoEst/hippocampus_registration/README.md

 # Deep learning based registration using spatial gradients and noisy segmentation labels (Learn2Reg Task 4 : MRI Hippocampus)

+[Edit 12/21] : Models are now available on Zenodo for both hippocampus and abdominal registration

 This repository contains a Pytorch implementation of [Deep learning based registration using spatial gradients and noisy segmentation labels](https://arxiv.org/pdf/2010.10897.pdf).
 It corresponds to the 3rd ranked for Task 4 (hippocampus) and 2nd overall method for the Learn2Reg Challenge 2020 : https://learn2reg.grand-challenge.org/.